tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   - by default subscription status is `true` (before any checks)
   - checking subscription status always fails for sandbox tester in production release
-  - subscription status remains to be `true` and reviewer doesn't see the button to subscribe
+  - subscription status remains to be `true`
+  - reviewer doesn't see the button to subscribe and decides that subscription functionality is not implemented
+  - binary is rejected :(

 prepare release with subscription
 ---------------------------------